The Protection of Rights

 Legal Action and Help

 Where the rights of disabled people have been infringed, court action can be commenced to enforce them.
-Disputes can also be lodged with the Australian Human Rights Commissioner or the Tasmanian Anti-Discrimination Commissioner.
+Complaints can also be lodged with the Australian Human Rights Commissioner or the Tasmanian Anti-Discrimination Commissioner.
 Usually, another person referred to as a ‘next friend’ acts on their behalf during the court proceedings.
 This would normally be a relative or friend of the person with a disability.
 Where court proceedings are involved, it is important to choose a solicitor who is familiar with the area of intellectual disability.

 Legal aid may be available to intellectually disabled people in the same way as to other people.
-They may be eligible for assistance from the Legal Aid Commission depending on the nature of the legal matter and whether the person meets other eligibility criteria.
+They may be eligible for assistance from the Tasmanian Legal Aid depending on the nature of the legal matter and whether the person meets other eligibility criteria.
 Community legal centres have a particular interest in the legal problems of intellectually disabled people and provide advice and referral.

 Anti-discrimination law aims to ensure that all people have an equal opportunity to get the things in life they need — a place to live, a job, health care, and a public education.
 Equal opportunity will often involve positive discrimination, which is a means of helping to level the playing field, and ensure equal opportunity through enabling people who are identified in legislation as being prone to discrimination.
 This includes intellectually disabled people.

 Anti-discrimination law does not give a person with an intellectual disability (or anyone else) any special rights over other people.
 Rather, it tries to ensure that each person will have equal access to these things, and it makes it unlawful to discriminate by providing less favourable treatment because of disability.